pratikchhya/Visualizing-Doubles/README.md

 Create 2 Jupyter Notebooks:-

-i.
-Load breweries and beers CSVs into jupyter notebook.
+1)  Load breweries and beers CSVs into jupyter notebook.
 Make Google Place API calls for each brewery to extract latitude, longitude, and ratings data.
 Munge data to create a final DataFrame.
 Export to CSV for data visualization.

-ii.
-Scrape beer consumption data using BeautifulSoup and import into jupyter notebook.
+2)  Scrape beer consumption data using BeautifulSoup and import into jupyter notebook.
 Data munge and format the data into a pandas DataFrame.
 Export to CSV for data visualization